-I’ve been wanting to share this recipe with you for a long time – Fruit Cocktail Spice Cake.
-My mom made it for us kids when I was growing up, and her mom made it for her and her brothers when she was growing up.
-So this recipe has now been made for 3 generations.
 I tried to find out where the recipe originally came from, but neither my mom nor my grandma could remember.
-My grandma’s recipe is handwritten, with no clues as to who may have written it.
-Mine and my mom’s are typed out versions of that handwritten recipe, and now I’m putting it on the internet for all to see.
+My grandma’s recipe is handwritten, with no clues as to where it came from or who wrote it.
+My mom and I have typed out versions of that handwritten recipe, and now I’m putting it on the internet for all to see.

 Well, a health food it is not, but delicious it sure is!
 I would not have been eating it for so long if it wasn’t.
 However, not all agree.
-When I gave a piece to my 3 year old, this is the conversation that occured:
+When I gave a piece to my then 3 year old, this is the conversation that followed:

 Me: “How do you like the cake?”